facebookresearch/hydra/website/docs/advanced/override_grammar/extended.md

 #### Casting dicts
-Casting dicts is resulting in a dict values are recursively cast but keys are unchanged.
+Casting dicts results in a dict where values are recursively cast, but keys are unchanged.
-Failure to cast a value in the dict fails the cast of the dict.
+Failure to cast a value in the dict fails the cast of the entire dict.

 <div className="row">
 <div className="col col--6">